nickyiliwang0000/h/html/marking-up-content-with-html-elements.md

 #### Image tags
 The `<img>` tag is used to embed images on your web page.
 It has two mandatory *attributes*:

-* `src`: this is the source of the image that is to appear
+* `src`: This is the source of the image that is to appear
-* `alt`: this is the alternate text that describes the image to people who can't see images or search engine robots (who also can't see images... yet)
+* `alt`: This is the alternate text that describes the image to people who can't see images or search engine robots (who also can't see images... yet)

 The image's source path can be _absolute_ or _relative_.

 An **absolute** image path is typically an image hosted elsewhere on the Internet.
-An example would be to use an image sourced via Google Image Search or from an image placeholder service like placecage.com.
+An example would be to use an image sourced via Google Image Search or from an image placeholder service like placebear.com.

 A **relative** image path is one that uses your document (probably an index.html file) as a starting point.
 This will be a path that leads out of your document, through folders or subfolders, and ends up at the image file.